 But what if you put the brakes on, just for a little while, to consider how you can manage your time more effectively as a veterinary leader?

 Read on to discover key time management tips for the 100mph leader…

 Set aside some time to review your existing systems.
 It’s even better if you can do this with the rest of your management team.
-If there is a procedure that comes to mind, such as completing equipment approval forms, or answering email that takes away too much time from high-value tasks, see if you can change it.
-Is there someone who you can delegate the task to, such as a head nurse or team leader?
+If there is a procedure that comes to mind, such as completing equipment approval forms or answering emails that take away too much time from high-value tasks, see if you can change it.
+Is there someone with who you can delegate the task, such as a head nurse or team leader?
 Can you produce a more streamlined application and approval system online?
 Can you limit the amount of attention you dedicate to email by only checking twice a day at set times?

 When you are creating plans or setting goals – financial goals for the next quarter, for example – give yourself some leeway for the unexpected.
 As a leader in the veterinary profession, you will know that vets encounter the unexpected almost every day!
 Therefore, in the longer term, this is likely to happen too.
 Perhaps your head nurse unexpectedly leaves, you have trouble recruiting, and you are hit by a global pandemic(!).
 These unforeseeable events should be part of your plan, or at least in the back of your mind.